IPDS-59/kbli_kbji/README.md

 ## Contributing

 Feel free to fork this repository and submit pull requests with any improvements or bug fixes.
+Please contact the author if you want to contribute data and help with model development.

 ## Author